Small wet room ideas – 10 compact bathroom designs for your home

 These small wet room ideas and expert tips will inspire you to create a luxurious bathroom shower, even in a tiny space

-Small wet room ideas
+10 small wet room ideas designers always recommend

 1. Go for all-over plaster in a small wet room

-Hygienic, seamless and extremely beautiful, polished plaster is a popular choice right now.
+,Hygienic, seamless, and extremely beautiful, polished plaster is a popular choice right now.
 In small wet rooms and walk-in shower ideas, polished plaster’s waterproof prowess and elimination of moisture-seeping joints is the big story.
-Venetian plaster requires waxing to seal out water, but most micro-cements and Tadelakt plasters are inherently waterproof, not to mention stain-resistant, UV-stable and easy to clean.

 The polished plaster look can be very sleek and contemporary, or more rustic for an earthy effect.
-Adding pigments allows customisable color, and most types of polished plaster are suitable for use on floors, walls, ceilings and even furniture.
+Adding pigments allows customisable color, and most types of polished plaster are suitable for use on floors, walls, ceilings, and even furniture.

 2. Take a less is more approach

-‘Natural marble is a quietly luxurious choice that instils a sense of sophistication and calm in any wet room.
+‘Natural marble is a quietly luxurious choice that instills a sense of sophistication and calm in any wet room.
 Its unique veining can be a simple but impactful way of bringing interest and layers to what is often a smaller space.
-We chose a brass finish for all the trims and fixtures to pick out the warm tones of the marble striations, helping it feel cohesive, elegant and timeless.’
+We chose a brass finish for all the trims and fixtures to pick out the warm tones of the marble striations, helping it feel cohesive, elegant, and timeless.’

 ‘Curves provide a cocooning environment that will help you unwind physically and mentally while you shower,’ says Mandarin Stone’s creative director, Louisa Morgan.